In the past few years, the popularity of AI applications has taken off.

 Their AI applications explore ways of isolating important features from retinal images and attempt to use deep neural networks to predict ischemic strokes.

-In general, this proved to be a difficult task as it became very difficult to generalize to new images.
+This proved to be a difficult task, as it became very difficult to generalize to new images.